kestra-io/docs/docs/developer-guide/cicd/gitlab/README.md

 ## GitLab CI

-GitLab integrate a solution call [GitLAb CI/CD](https://docs.gitlab.com/ee/ci/) that allow you to define pipelines in `YAML` files to automate tests, compilation or even deployment for your applications.
+GitLab integrates a solution call [GitLAb CI/CD](https://docs.gitlab.com/ee/ci/) that allow you to define pipelines in `YAML` files to automate tests, compilation, or even deployment for your Applications.

 ## Example

 Here is an example of a GitLab CI pipeline.
-We define 3 stages, `test` where we validate our flow, `deploy-template` where we deploy our `templates` before our `flows`, to avoid running before their templates are created.
+We define 3 stages, `test` where we validate our flow, `deploy-template` where we deploy our `templates` before our `flows`, to avoid running before their `templates` are created.
 And finally the stage `deploy-flow` where we deploy our flows.

 ```yaml
 stages: